Heroes-Academy/IntroPython_Fall2016/docs/source/exercises/for_turtles.rst

 Modify the code in Exercise 2 so that:

-    - when :code:`i` is a multiple of 3, it turns color1
+    - when :code:`i` is a multiple of 3
+        - turn the turtle color1
+        - make the turtle write "fizz"
-    - when :code:`i` is a multiple of 5, it turns color2
+    - when :code:`i` is a multiple of 5
+        - turn the turtle color2
+        - make the turtle write "buzz"
     - when :code:`i` is a multiple of both, it turns color3